devashishdxt/abci-rs/README.md

 - `uds`: Enables support for running ABCI server over Unix Domain Socket (UDS)
   - Supported on **Unix** only.
   - **Disabled** by default.
+- `tokio`: Enables `tokio` backend for running ABCI TCP/UDS server
+  - **Enabled** by default.
+- `async-std`: Enables `async-std` backend for running ABCI TCP/UDS server
+  - **Disabled** by default.

+> Features `tokio` and `async-std` are mutually exclusive, i.e., only one of them can be enabled at a time.
+Compilation will fail if either both of them are enabled or none of them are enabled.

 ## Supported Versions